 Our social media interns will be responsible for content creation for one of our three platforms (@SharksAndRaysAU on Facebook, Instagram, Twitter), thus supporting our existing science and social media team.
 Content sourcing, and creating content from existing materials will also fall in the intern’s responsibilities.
 Creation of ads is outside of the scope of this role.

 These positions are unpaid, as we currently do not have funding for them.
-However, in order to gain understanding of the work that we do, you will very likely be able to join one of our field trips in 2023 for free (details to be worked out individually).
+However, in order to gain understanding of the work that we do, you will very likely be able to join one of our field trips in 2023 at a discount (details to be worked out individually).
 Your internship will also result in a letter of recommendation from our Principal Scientist and Director.
 Additional perks include: SARA merchandise and opportunity to travel to sharky events.